turbolinks/turbolinks/README.md

 Internally, Turbolinks models navigation as a *visit* to a *location* with an *action*.
 Actions are named for the effect they have on history.

-### Advance and Replace

 New navigation (e.g. clicking a link) has an action of either *advance* or *replace* and creates or updates a history entry respectively.
-In either case, Turbolinks will request the given location over the network.
-If available, a cached version of the page will be shown immediately and updated when the response arrives.
+In both cases Turbolinks will request the given location over the network.
+If available, a cached version will be shown immediately and updated when the response arrives.

-### Restore

-History navigation (e.g. clicking the "back" button) has an action of *restore* and returns to a previous history entry and state.
+History navigation (e.g. clicking the "back" button) has an action of *restore* and returns to a previous history entry.
 If available, a cached version of the restored location will be shown immediately and *no* network request will be made to refresh it.
-Otherwise the location will be requested as in *advance* and *replace*.
+Otherwise a request will be performed.
 In either case, scroll position will be restored.

 ### Specifying an Action